Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 understand much of what he sees in the matter of global capital flow for thousands of years.
 In one of his recent

-do unto you.
+unto you.
 He is driven only by facts and data and not opinion.
-Given this background, one might wonder why I
+Given this background, one might wonder why I would

-would even listen to one like this, or perhaps even Einstein.
+even listen to one like this, or perhaps even Einstein.
 My answer is a question: Why not?
-Do Christians have
+Do Christians have a lock

-a lock on wisdom and truth?
-After all, I have found that I have to carefully pick through Christian doctrine,
+on wisdom and truth?
+After all, I have found that I have to carefully pick through Christian doctrine, theology,

-theology, eschatology, exegesis, or whatever lofty word one might have to describe the so-called tenets of faith to
+eschatology, exegesis, or whatever lofty word one might have to describe the so-called tenets of faith to find the

-bring about change in their respective realm.
-Mr. Armstrong's computer models have been quite accurate in
+about change in their respective realm.
+Mr. Armstrong's computer models have been quite accurate in forecasting

-forecasting these turning points.
-I am not sure if he uses these words, but I would call these points cycles , eras , or
+these turning points.
+I am not sure if he uses these words, but I would call these points cycles , eras , or perhaps, on